mrcoliva/gymkit/README.md

 # GymKit for OpenAI Gym

-This repository is used as a playground to experiment with OpenAI Gym for the bachelor's thesis.
+This repository is used as a playground to experiment with OpenAI Gym for my bachelor's thesis.

 All of my source files are contained in the `gymkit` module (except `main.py`).

+## Requirements
+GymKit requires Python >= 3.6 and the following dependencies installed:

+- matplotlib
+- neat
+- baselines
+- tensorflow
+- keras
+- numpy>=1.10.4
+- requests>=2.0
+- six
+- pyglet>=1.2.0
+- scipy==0.17.1

 ## Usage